-Under the authorization, FEMA will pay 70 percent of the state's eligible firefighting costs that are above $355,097.
+Under each authorization, FEMA will pay 70 percent of the state's eligible firefighting costs that are above $355,097.
 The figure, called a floor cost, is derived through a formula based on the state's five-year annual average cost for fighting fires.

 Federal fire suppression aid is provided through the President's Disaster Relief Fund and made available by FEMA to assist in fighting fires when they threaten to cause a major disaster.
 Eligible state firefighting costs covered by the aid can include expenses for field camps; equipment use, repair and replacement; tools, materials and supplies; and mobilization and demobilization activities.